shtukas/gaia/README.md

 ## What does the search do ?

 The search is currently done by `gaia-utils run-query <pattern>`.
-In this commit it simply returns location paths that have the pattern as substring of a foldername or filename.
+In this commit it

+- Peturns location paths that have the pattern as substring of a foldername or filename.
+- Processes gaia files and read their tags.

 More to come in next commits...